Accelize/drm/doc/index.rst

 Overview
 --------

-The Accelize DRM is based on a licensing mechanism, where license keys including activation codes are delivered to the FPGA to control the behavior of IP cores, and where metering information is retrieved from the FPGA and stored in a database to measure the usage of all IP cores.
+The Accelize DRM solution is based on a licensing mechanism where license keys including activation codes are delivered to the FPGA in order to control the behavior of IP cores, to gather and store the metering information about IP usage from the FPGA.
 The metering information is then used to invoice end users.

 .. image:: _static/platform-overview.png
    :target: _static/platform-overview.png
    :alt: alt_text

-The Accelize DRM is built upon 3 main entities:
+The Accelize DRM solution is built upon 3 main entities:

 * The DRM HDK: a set of dedicated hardware IPs used to instrument the targeted HW
-* The DRM Library: a C/C++/Python library to communicate between the targeted DRM Hardware IP and the DRM web service
+* The DRM Library: a C/C++/Python library to communicate between the targeted DRM Hardware IPs and the DRM web service
-* The DRM Web service: a Web Service application with a database (cloud hosted or on premise)
+* The DRM Web service: a Web Service application with a database (cloud hosted or on premise) to deliver the licenses and to store hardware usage.

 Accelize operates the licensing/metering service for your FPGA solution deployed in your public Cloud, private Cloud, on-premise or hybrid multi-Cloud infrastructure.
 This allows you to implement any business model securely.
-You then bill your customers according to their usage reported to you by Accelize.
-The following table gives an overview of business models supported by Accelize.
+Then you bill your customers according to their usage reported to you by Accelize.
+The following table gives an overview of the business models supported by Accelize.

 Licensing Modes
 ---------------